Meet the Lab Members

 Leah Wilson

-Leah is the Associate Director of the Appalachian Center for Civic Life at Emory & Henry College in Emory, VA.
+Leah is the Associate Director of the Appalachian Center for Civic Life and the Director of the Bonner Scholars Program at Emory & Henry College in Emory, VA.

 She is a ‘22 Leadership Lab member.